-- 1. Change the stimulus amplitude (Amp) to 0.000V by clicking on the arrow buttons next to the value for this parameter as displayed on the stimulator control panel (Figure AN-8-L2).
-The value for the stimulus amplitude (Amp) can also be typed into window next the label Amp.
+- 1. Change the stimulus amplitude (Amp) to 0.000V by typing into window next the label Amp.
 Click the Apply button to finalize the change in the stimulus amplitude. - 2.
 If necessary, lower the level of Ringer's solution in the nerve bath chamber below the nerve and blot any drops of the solution from the preparation as described in Exercise 1. - 3.
+Type 0.000V in the Mark box.
+The mark will be made automatically when you click Record.
 Click Record to stimulate the nerve with 0.000V.
-A flat line should be observed.
-Type 0.000V in the Mark box to the right of the Mark button.
-Press the mark button.
+A flat line should be observed. - 4.
+Change the stimulus amplitude (Amp) to 0.050V using the either of the techniques explained in Step 1.
+Remember to click the Apply button. - 5.
+Type 0.050V in the Mark box and then click Record to stimulate the nerve with 0.050V.
+The mark will be made automatically. - 6.
+Use the Zoom In button on the upper margin of the Compound Action Potential channel to magnify the recording.
+Look for a peak on the recording that occurs at about the same location as the compound action potential seen in Exercise1.